Blog

 (FindLegalForms.com)

-Another option is to download a package of cut & paste legal templates created by attorney Scott Talbert
+Alternatively, you can download a set of website legal templates drafted by legal attorney Scott Talbert

 Cut & Paste Website Legal Pages

-Cut & Paste website legal templates were created by an attorney and feature less passive voice and more plain language phrasing and can be easily customized with a simple quick search and replace to insert your own details, then pasted into your web pages.
+These templates were created by an attorney and feature less passive voice and more plain language phrasing and can be customized with a quick search and replace to insert your own business name and URL, then pasted into your pages.

-The legal forms included in Scott Talbert’s Website Legal Forms include:
+The legal forms included in Scott Talbert’s Legal Forms include:

 • Anti-Spam Policy